-It's true when they say 10 more minutes on a treadmill is longer than 10 minutes in real life but what's the rush?
+It's true when they say 10 more minutes on a treadmill is longer than 10 minutes in real life but, what's the rush?
 Why is it so hard for us to slow down and be present?
-Schedules and dates to keep, families to feed and people to take care of, responsibilities / work / a full life to balance all while keeping ourselves calm and in check.
+Schedules and dates to keep, families to feed and people to take care of, responsibilities / work / a full life to balance all while keeping ourselves calm and in check poop.
 And WHO do we sacrifice when we lose balance... not our dogs, kids, husbands, guinea pigs or boyfriends- OURSELVES.
 I'm just as guilty as you are.

 That shit is a work in progress...

 The older I get the more I see how f-ing important it is to take time for myself.
 Even if it's 15 minutes in the morning when I wake up to meditate.
 Or setting certain time aside to stay the FFFF off my phone!
 SO IMPORTANT.
 Or the longer route to get some fresh air while I'm walking my pup for his after dinner poops.
-Work out, spend time with family, practicing yoga, buying myself flowers, going for a drive, scream singing my favorite song, ANYTHING.
+Work out, spend time with family, buying myself flowers, going for a drive, scream singing my favorite song, ANYTHING.

 It took me 30 years to realize how important I am.
 My manfriend jokes all the time that I'm always happy / laughing or smiling.
-Maybe I'm not but I do choose to be.
-(I adore him and am a little extra giggly in front of him.)
+Maybe I'm not, but I do choose to be.

 There are probably 1,942 reasons to smile about and be grateful for in just 1 minute.
 If you forget those reasons make a list and read them out loud when you need a reminder.
 I know, but I do it and it helps.